neel1327/Supply-Chain-Procurement-Dashboard/README.md

 # Supply-Chain-Procurement-Dashboard
 **Overview**

-Built a Supply Chain Analytics Dashboard by transforming procurement data using SQL and visualizing insights in Power BI, focusing on supplier performance and cost optimization.
-Developed key metrics such as Total Cost, Revenue, Profit, and Cost per Unit to support data-driven business decisions.
+Designed and developed an end-to-end Supply Chain Analytics Dashboard by transforming and structuring raw procurement data using SQL, and visualizing actionable insights in Power BI, with a focus on supplier performance, cost optimization, and financial analysis.
+Performed data cleaning and feature engineering to create a robust analytical dataset, and built interactive dashboards to monitor procurement activities across suppliers and locations.
+Developed and analyzed key business metrics such as Total Cost, Revenue, Profit, and Cost per Unit, enabling efficient tracking of financial performance, identification of cost-saving opportunities, and supporting data-driven decision-making for optimizing procurement strategies and improving operational efficiency.

 **Summary in Points**
 1. Built an end-to-end Supply Chain Analytics Dashboard using SQL and Power BI to analyze procurement and supplier data